• Home

 Once you have adopted from us we remain available for any questions or advice for life.

-We also know that sometimes circumstances change, therefore if something isn't working or you cant keep them any more we will always take them back - no questions or judgement
+We also know that sometimes circumstances change, therefore if something isn't working or you cant keep them any more we will always take them back - no questions or judgement.

 Ducks available for adoption